retrospect-addon/plugin.video.retrospect/README.md

 The official add-on package for Retrospect may not be distributed via other repositories than the official Kodi add-on repository.

 ### Disclaimer ###
-Retrospect or Rieter.net are not connected to or in any other way affiliated with Kodi, Team Kodi or the Kodi Foundation.
+Retrospect or Rieter.net are not connected to or in any other way affiliated with Kodi, Team Kodi or the XBMC Foundation.
 Furthermore, any software, addons, or products offered by Retrospect or Rieter.net will only receive support in its forum on https://forum.kodi.tv and Github repository.

 ### Rules & Terms ###
 As more and more people are starting to make channels for Retrospect, we want to lay out some rules and terms for the channels which we will host on this site.
 Please stick to them before asking us to post or link to them on the site: